shahadpichen/shahadpichen/README.md

 ### Glad to see you here!
 Software Engineering graduate skilled in full-stack development, particularly with JavaScript and React stacks.
-Quick learner, adaptable, and proficient in various programming languages.
+Quick learner and adaptable.
 Passionate about creating scalable web applications and continuously exploring new technologies.